Toric Sylvester forms

 \section{A duality theorem}

-In this section, some graded components of the saturation of the ideal generated by $n+1$ generic homogeneous sparse polynomials over a projective toric variety $X_{\Sigma}$ of dimension $n$, are analyzed via a duality property.
-We assume that $X_{\Sigma}$ has the positivity property with respect to $\sigma \in \Sigma(n)$ and we take again the notation of \eqref{eq:Fi}: $F_0,\dots,F_n$ are the generic homogeneous polynomials of degree $\alpha_0,\dots,\alpha_n$, respectively; they are of the form
+Let $X_\Sigma$ be a projective toric variety of dimension $n$ \lb{which admits} a maximal smooth cone $\sigma \in \Sigma(n)$.
+In this section, we consider the ideal generated by $n+1$ generic homogeneous sparse polynomials (see Section \ref{sec:toricgeom}) and analyze some graded components of its saturation via a duality property.
+For that purpose, we take again the notation \eqref{eq:Fi}: $F_0,\dots,F_n$ are the generic homogeneous polynomials of degree $\alpha_0,\dots,\alpha_n$, respectively; they are of the form